EE3-DTPRJ-Robot-Intelligence/Phidget/README.md

 ## Event Driven Mode
-The original example code from Phidget website only is event driven.
+The original example code from Phidget website is event driven.
 Only when there is a change in the input that meets the criteria will there be an output on the terminal.
 You can download the code
 [here](https://www.phidgets.com/downloads/phidget22/examples/python/VoltageRatioInput/Phidget22_VoltageRatio_Python_Ex.zip)